A robust bootstrap change point test for high-dimensional location parameter: Bootstrap calibration

-where the first sum on the r.h.s.\ of the last equation has mean zero (again, due to the anti-symmetry of $h$).
-Thus to study the power of $\overline{T}_{n}$ (and its bootstrapped version $\overline{T}_{n}^{\sharp}$), it suffices to analyze the second sum on the r.h.s.\ of the last display, which is a two-sample $U$-statistic $V_{n}$ that admits the following Hoeffding decomposition:

-Since the last three sums on the r.h.s.\ of (\ref{eqn:hoeffding_decomp_two-sample}) all have mean zero, the power of the proposed test is determined by the magnitude of $\theta_h$ and the sampling distributions of other terms involving no $\theta_h$.
+where the first sum on the r.h.s.\ of the above equation has mean zero (again, due to the anti-symmetry of $h$).
+Thus, to study the power of $\overline{T}_{n}$ (and its bootstrapped version $\overline{T}_{n}^{\sharp}$), it suffices to analyze the second sum on the r.h.s.\ of the last display above, which is a two-sample $U$-statistic $V_{n}$ that admits the following Hoeffding decomposition: { } Since the last three sums on the r.h.s.\ of (\ref{eqn:hoeffding_decomp_two-sample}) have mean zero, the power of the proposed test is determined by the magnitude of $\theta_h$ and the sampling distributions of other terms involving no $\theta_h$.
 For the latter, all of those distributions can be well estimated and controlled as in $H_{0}$ since they do not contain the change point signal.
-Thus if $|\theta_{h}|_{\infty}$ obeys a minimal signal size requirement, then the power of $\overline{T}_{n}^{\sharp}$ would tend to one.
+Thus, if $|\theta_{h}|_{\infty}$ obeys a minimal signal size requirement, then the power of $\overline{T}_{n}^{\sharp}$ would tend to one.

 \begin{rmk} It is interesting to note that our bootstrapped $U$-statistic $T_{n}^{\sharp}$ in~\eqref{eqn:Tn_sharp} is closely related to the jackknife multiplier bootstrap (JMB) proposed in~\cite{chen2018gaussian} for high-dimensional $U$-statistics and in~\cite{chenkato2017a} for infinite-dimensional $U$-processes with symmetric kernels.
 In both settings, the (unobserved) H\'ajek projection process $g(\cdot)$ is estimated by the jackknife procedure and a multiplier bootstrap is applied to the jackknife estimated process.
 In our change point detection context, since the kernel is anti-symmetric, averaging the empirical H\'ajek process by jackknife would simply be an estimate of zero.
-Thus we may only use half (e.g., a triangular array index subset $i < j$) of the JMB to estimate $g(\cdot)$.
-In view of this connection, we call our bootstrap method is a JMB tailored to change point detection. \end{rmk}
+Thus, we may only use half (e.g., a triangular array index subset $i < j$) of the JMB to estimate $g(\cdot)$.
+In view of this connection, we call our bootstrap method is a JMB tailored to change point detection.